top of page

 Bet you didn't know?

-The gas tankless (instantaneous) water heater was the first water heater invented in 1889, and used in the US market in 1893, read more.
+The gas tankless (instantaneous) water heater was invented in 1889 and first used in the US market in 1893.

 hwt4.jpg